OHDSI/webapi-wiki/Atlas-Security.md

 ## Access to User Interface Elements

-When user accesses some sections of ATLAS or press some buttons it results in calling WebAPI methods.
-Some of them are protected and user may not have appropriate permission.
-In this case error is generated.
-To prevent this ATLAS shows UI controls based on user’s permissions.
+When a user attempts to access some sections of ATLAS or interact with certain buttons, this generates a call to WebAPI methods.
+Given that some WebAPI methods are protected and the user may not have appropriate permission an error would be generated.
+To prevent this ATLAS limits access to UI controls based on a user’s permissions.

-If user tries to access protected section and he or she isn’t authenticated, the following screen will be shown
+If a user tries to access a protected section and without first being authenticated, the following screen will be shown

 <img src="images/atlas/notauthenticated.png">

-If user is authenticated but doesn’t have permissions required for the section, the following screen will be shown
+If a user is authenticated but doesn’t have the permissions required for the section, the following screen will be shown

 <img src="images/atlas/notauthorized.png">

-Also some UI controls (such as buttons, checkboxes, etc.) are disabled if user isn’t permitted for corresponding action.
-For example, if user isn’t permitted to create cohort, the “New Cohort” button is disabled.
+Also some UI controls (such as buttons, checkboxes, etc.) are disabled if the user isn’t permitted to perform the corresponding action.
+For example, if user isn’t permitted to create cohort, the “New Cohort” button will be disabled.